Tips

 cleanup_resources()

-You are not allowed to await anything inside the except-Cancelled-clause and the finally-clause if you want the task to be cancellable because cancellations always must be done immediately.
+You are not allowed to ‘await’ anything inside an except-Cancelled-clause and a finally-clause because cancellations always must be handled immediately in asyncgui.

 async def async_func():